jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 ---

 I build little worlds full of adventurers, potions, and dragons.
 Students run potion shops where they manage magical supply chains for demanding fighters and wizards.
 They run media companies providing entertainment to dragons, frog-folk, and discerning gnomes.
-And, in the process, they often become curious about how the worlds themselves work and come alive.
+And in the process, they become curious about how the worlds themselves work and come alive.

 I worked in tech for a long time, most of it leading technical teams.
-And I kept noticing the same thing: new grads who struggled with problems that looked nothing like their coursework.
-They knew how to do the work, but only if it was carefully packaged up for them.
-In the wild, solving a technical problem looks more like a cycle:
+I kept noticing the same thing: new grads who struggled with problems that looked nothing like their coursework.
+They knew how to do the work, but only if it was carefully packaged for them.
+In the wild, solving a technical problem is a cycle:

-1. **Formulate:** Translate an unbounded, ambiguous real world situation into a technical problem.
+1. **Formulate:** Translate an unbounded, ambiguous real-world situation into a technical problem.
 2. **Solve:** Execute the technical solution.
 3. **Interpret:** Evaluate whether your solution actually solved the problem.

-Even when toy problems attempt steps 1 and 3, it is often just a sort of thin pseudocontext.
-There isn't enough noise and it is painfully obvious what technical thing needs to be done.
+Even when toy problems attempt steps 1 and 3, it's often thin pseudocontext.
+There isn't enough noise, and it's painfully obvious what technical thing needs to be done.

-LLMs have exacerbated this problem in the classroom.
-Step 2—the “doing”—is now often solvable with a copy and a paste.
-It's similar to how calculators solved the “how do I perform arithmetic on these numbers” problem, but didn't solve the “how do I turn my problem into something I can plug into a calculator” issue.
+Large language models have exacerbated this in the classroom.
+Step 2—the "doing"—is now often solvable with a copy and a paste.
+It's similar to how calculators solved "how do I perform arithmetic on these numbers" but didn't solve "how do I turn my problem into something I can plug into a calculator."
 If we only teach Step 2, students aren't just working on problems that don't match the real world; they often aren't building any fundamental skills at all.

-My answer has been to make the classroom—specifically my upper-division computer science courses—look more like the real world through simulation.
-Not as a panacea, but as part of a broader teaching toolkit that builds the metacognitive and epistemic skills students often lack.
+I've incorporated simulations into my upper-division computer science courses to teach the metacognitive and epistemic skills necessary to solve difficult problems as they actually exist.

 ## Why Simulation?